celetor/vpstoolbox/README_en.md

 ## Supported software and applications Supported applications

-All applications support fully automated installation and configuration, **out of the box**!
+All applications support fully automated installation and configuration, ready to be used **out of the box**!

 > The ones that are ticked are those that enable default installation, and the rest should be manually selected to install them.
 The category labels are for reference only (strike-through means that the application has been eliminated or has no actual value).